- This event has passed.

 We are delighted to once again be working alongside Global Adventure Challenges who have over twenty years experience in organising such trips, they have helped thousands of people reach their goals and life-long ambitions.
 Every Expedition Leader is highly experienced and well trained to provide everyone with the most enjoyable trip possible.

 Global Adventure Challenges know there are a lot of things to consider before you get back out into the world so they’ve put together a new Travel with Confidence policy, outlining the steps they and their suppliers are taking to make sure that you are safe.
-Just click on the link above to explore our policy, and if you need to know more then don’t hesitate to get in touch.
+Just click on this link to explore their policy, and if you need to know more then don’t hesitate to get in touch.

 How fit do you need to be?
 This trek is graded as ‘Challenging’ which means that it is designed to push your boundaries but it should be achievable by anyone as long as you train beforehand.